 If you know that the reason that your mate wants out is because of what you’ve done, you can’t undo it, but you wish more than anything that you could, and it rips into the very core of your heart.
 People can’t comprehend the sense of overwhelming frustration when you do everything you know how to do, and things get no better.
-Actually, they seem to get worse, and worse.
+They seem to get worse and worse.
 If any of these describe how you feel, I again say to you that I’m so very sorry that things are as they are.

 Your marriage is in trouble, but your spouse isn’t willing to work it out.

-Well, you can do what half the people in America do, and give up.
+Well, you can do what half the people in America do and give up.
 Quit.
 Divorce.
 Let your mate go do whatever it is that they think they want to do, especially if they’re saying things like, “Well, if you loved me, you’d let me go.”

-Despite all this, you can be the person who doesn’t give up on this person that you’ve loved, and still love.
+Despite all this, you can be the person who doesn’t give up on this person that you’ve loved and still love.

 You can be a person who will fight for your marriage.

-We’ve worked with thousands of couples, and in most of those, there’s at least one spouse asking, “Why keep hurting when I can just end this, and maybe find a path to healing?”
+We’ve worked with thousands of couples, and in most of those situations, at least one spouse is asking, “Why keep hurting when I can just end this and maybe find a path to healing?”
 If you decide to do that, it is certainly your right.
-As one who’s been through it, I understand the need to regain some kind of control over your life, and the hope of finding a path to peace inside your head and your heart.
+As one who’s been through it, I understand the need to regain some control over your life.
+I also understand the hope of finding a path to peace inside your head and your heart.

 But quitting, giving up, is that really you?
-Or are you a person who reaches inside and finds strength you didn’t know you had when you need to face threats to your love, and to this life with the person you’re in love with?
+Or are you a person who reaches inside and finds strength you didn’t know you had when you need to face threats to your love and to this life with the person you love?
 Are you tougher and stronger than people around you realize?
-A person who loves so deeply that you won’t let your family end without a fight, that even in your hurt, and sometimes feelings of hopelessness, you’re determined to seek hope.
+A person who loves so deeply that you won’t let your family end without a fight.
+Even in your hurt, and sometimes feelings of hopelessness, you’re determined to seek hope.

 People who want out may feel strong emotions, say and do mean things, but that doesn’t mean they’ll be like this forever.
-If the person you love is still in there somewhere, there is a way to rescue them, and restore the marriage.
+If the person you love is still in there somewhere, there is a way to rescue them and restore the marriage.

-Now, I know, there are a lot of people out there who will tell you that your mate will never change, and that you should give up, get rid of this jerk who’s hurting you so badly, that you’re worth more than this, and that you don’t deserve this.
+Now, I know, there are a lot of people out there who will tell you that your mate will never change and that you should give up, get rid of this jerk who’s hurting you so badly, that you’re worth more than this, and that you don’t deserve this.
 Well, for that part, I wholeheartedly agree.
 You are worth more than this, and you don’t deserve this kind of pain.
-But remember that most people who urge you to give up to end a marriage, give that kind of advice because they love you, and they can’t stand to see you hurt.
+But remember that most people who urge you to give up to end a marriage give that kind of advice because they love you, and they can’t stand to see you hurt.
 They’re mad at your mate for causing you pain.

 No, I’m not attacking them.
 I’m saying that if you’re a fighter, if you aren’t a quitter, then no matter how much they love you, no matter how forcefully they push their advice on you, no matter how much they encourage you to end your marriage, don’t let them sway you from doing what is important to you.
-If fighting for your marriage is what you feel inside is the right thing to do, even if you’re worried that the marriage might not work out in the long run, then be true to yourself, true to who you are, and fight.
+If fighting for your marriage is what you feel inside is the right thing to do, even if you’re worried that the union might not work out in the long run, then be true to yourself, true to who you are, and fight.

 I mean, the world’s full of people, even people you don’t know, who want to give you advice about just what you should do to fix your marriage.
-But the vast majority of them don’t have a clue, and their misguided advice, no matter how well meaning, may destroy your marriage rather than save it.
+But the vast majority of them don’t have a clue, and their misguided advice, no matter how well-meaning, may destroy your marriage rather than save it.

 In our experience with thousands, we’ve discovered that sometimes it’s even your marriage counselor who tells you to give up.
 Well, while your therapist may be right, please know that in our work with marriages in crisis, we’ve witnessed hundreds of couples working things out after they stopped seeing the counselor who suggested they divorce.

 Please hear this.

 We’re used to this scenario.
-We not only know this pain, we understand it, and we’ve had the privilege of helping thousands figure a way past this marital mess, and to find a path to being in love with each other again.
-Yes, even those who said they were not in love with their spouses any longer, and even those who wanted out because they felt they were deeply in love with someone else.
+We not only know this pain, we understand it, and we’ve had the privilege of helping thousands figure a way past this marital mess and to find a path to being in love with each other again.
+Yes, even those who said they were not in love with their spouses any longer, and even those who wanted out because they felt deeply in love with someone else.

 No, we don’t do magic.
 Also, we don’t do the work to save your marriage.
-You do the work.
+If you’re saying, “I want to fight for my marriage,” You do the work.
 We can’t do it for you.
 But just as we’ve done for thousands, we will guide you through a proven process that, as we say, if anything works, this will.
 It’s your choice.
 Give up, or stand up.
 Let your marriage end, or fight for it.
 If you choose to fight, we’ll stand alongside you and help in every way we can.

 Despite the pain we know you are going through, you can be the person who doesn’t give up.
 You can be the person who fights for your marriage.